TrafficGuard/sophia/README.md

 HIL_BUDGET must be a number, and is valued in $USD.

 HIL_COUNT is how many iterations of the main control loop can run before requiring human input to continue.

+# Tracing

+Any entrypoint file should start with `import '#fastify/trace-init/trace-init';` to ensure the logger is instrumented

 # Design